openplantpathology/OpenPlantPathology/content/post/2019-01-09-a-plant-pathologist-s-guide-to-writing-your-first-r-package.md

 started.

 Of course you are free to join our
-[Slack workgroup](http://r-pkgs.had.co.nz/data.html) as well and ask questions.
+[Slack workgroup](https://openplantpathology.slack.com/) as well and ask questions.
 A few of us have experience with different types of R packages and are happy to offer support.
 If you wish to join, flick us an e-mail at
 <openplantpathology@gmail.com> and we will send you an invite link.

 If anything is not clear or you think I have left something important out, please leave a comment below or join our Slack group and let me know.

+# Acknowledgements

+Thanks to [@mladencucak](https://twitter.com/mladencucak) for his thoughtful comments and suggestions on this article.